Cleanse · Balance · Restore

 What People Ask About Rose Bloom & Balance

 Yes.
 Oil cleansers operate on the principle of like-dissolves-like — the lipid-soluble components of makeup, sunscreen, oxidised sebum, and particulate pollution dissolve into the oil phase rather than being scrubbed or stripped away.
 A 20–30 second massage on dry skin is enough to lift even waterproof mascara and high-SPF sunscreens.
-There is no need for a separate makeup remover or a second cleanse.
+No separate makeup remover is needed.
+For the deepest cleanse — particularly after a full day of makeup, SPF, and city air — we recommend finishing the first cleanse with the Aphora 100% cotton face cloth to lift any last residue, then following with the Charcoal Konjac Facial Sponge as the second cleanse.

 Not when the oils are chosen carefully.
 The misconception comes from heavy, oleic-acid-dominant oils that can sit on the skin and trap impurities.
 Rose Bloom & Balance is built around a balance of jojoba (a wax ester that mimics sebum), grape seed and prickly pear (linoleic-acid-rich, non-comedogenic), and squalane (mirrors human sebum).
 All of these are well-tolerated by oily, combination, and acne-prone skin types — and crucially, they fully rinse away thanks to the plant-derived emulsifiers in the formula.